arun5493/DevOps-Pipeline/README.md

 - Role for creating new instances checks the hosts file and if hosts are already present in the file, no new instances are created, remaining roles run on the existing instances

 #### Canary Release - Balasubramanian Ramesh Babu
+- This required setting up a separate server for a canary version of the source code.
+To do this, a forked repo of the checkbox.io source code was used and minor changes were made to distinguish the canary update.
+- A single mongodb instance was required.
+This was achieved by installing mongodb on the Jenkins server.
+This also required updating the bind ip in the mongodb.conf file to 0.0.0.0
+- A proxy server was initiated and js code was written to establish a proxy mechanism.
+Every 3rd request is routed to the canary server.
+In the event of a failure of the canary server, all requests are routed to the primary checkbox server.
+- Git hooks were configured to ensure a push to the respective branch triggers the corresponding build.
+A push to the master branch triggers a build for the checkbox job; a push to the canary branch triggers a build for the canary job.
 TODO

 #### Rolling Update - Vivek Mani